Learn how to get POWERFUL client testimonials (without the awkwardness)

-Co-authored by Meg Cumby (who specializes in social proof for freelancers and consultants) and Kai Davis
+Co-authored by Meg Cumby (who specializes in social proof for freelancers and consultants) and Kai Davis.
+You can download a PDF of this guide right here (in exchange for your email address).

 Testimonials are an excellent piece of social proof — a way to build credibility and trust with prospective clients.